Research

 1. We scale up and democratize methods for improving decision sciences.

 Years ago, it took months to schedule, record, transcribe, and annotate every research participant’s thoughts.
-Our rare combinations of skills and resources has shortened the process to hours.
+By bringing together skills and resources from various disciplines, we have shortened the process to hours.

 Why does this matter?
-First, process tracing can provide far more information about the otherwise unobserved processes that scientists speculate about based solely upon the output of these processes.
+First, process tracing can provide far more information about the otherwise unobserved processes that scientists typically only speculate about (based on outputs as informationally sparse as button presses).
 This insight into the black box of behavior can radically improve reproducibility and implementation.
-Second, making process tracing easier democratizes cognitive science by making higher quality science more accessible to less resourced scientists.
+Second, by streamlining process tracing we remove barriers by making higher quality cognitive science more accessible to less resourced scientists.

 • Byrd N, Joseph B, Gongora G, Sirota M. Tell Us What You Really Think: A Think Aloud Protocol Analysis of the Verbal Cognitive Reflection Test.
 Journal of Intelligence.
 2023.
 PMID: 37103261.